How to Professionally Ask For an Update at Work: Tips + Examples

 Pumble makes asking for an update at work easier

-When you want to ask for an update at work, it is much easier to do so when you use a team communication app such as Pumble
+When you want to ask for an update at work, use a reliable and powerful team communication app such as Pumble.